scryfall/gatherer-bugs/README.md

 # Gatherer Bugs

-This public repository tracks bugs affecting data and interface tools on <https://gatherer.wizards.com>.
+This public repository tracks bugs affecting data and interface tools on Gatherer and Hunterer.

+- **Gatherer** is the official Magic card database found at <https://gatherer.wizards.com>.
+- **Hunterer** is a newer database that backs the **Companion** app as well as the articles found at <https://magic.gg/>.

 ### How to Report Bugs

-1. **IMPORTANT:** WotC cannot fix bugs on Gatherer that they do not know about.
-Please report the issue to https://magic-support.wizards.com/hc/en-us/requests/new?ticket_form_id=360000421811 first.
-     - If you are unable to select the "Gatherer Feedback" category for some reason, make sure your ticket is clearly labeled that it's for Gatherer
+1. **IMPORTANT:** If possible, report the bug to Wizards of the Coast so they're aware and can fix it.
+   - **Companion:** You may [post an idea](https://feedback.wizards.com/forums/929932-companion-feedback) to the Companion Feedback forum.
+   - **Gatherer:** Wizards of the Coast does not appear to be currently accepting any reports for Gatherer, unfortunately.
+Issues reported via its original form go straight to closed.
+You can still report the issue here (and please do); continue to step 2.
-2. Submit a copy of the issue on this GitHub project describing the problem.
+1. Submit a copy of the issue on this GitHub project describing the problem.
-3. Please provide links to Gatherer where someone can see the problem.
+   - If it's a **Gatherer** issue, please provide links to Gatherer where someone can see the problem.
 Provide screenshots if needed.
+   - If it's a **Companion** or **Hunterer** issue, please provide directions as to where the problem can be found.
+Provide screenshots if needed.
-3. Add your Submission Number or other support to your message from step 1.
+1. If you have a submission number, issue link, or other support message from step 1, add it to your post.
 4. Close the issue when you notice that WotC has fixed the problem.

 ### Code of Conduct